wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/modern-analytics-transition/includes/4-exercise.md

 ## Overview

-The estimated time to complete this lab is 20 minutes.
+The estimated time to complete this exercise is 20 minutes.

-In this lab, you will complete the following tasks:
+In this exercise, you will complete the following tasks:

 1. Import from Excel to Power BI Desktop: Customers & Quotes queries & tables